fosrl/docs/packages/docusaurus/docs/02-Getting Started/02-dns-networking.md

 This is the default WireGuard port and is used for Newt and WireGuard clients to connect to Gerbil.
 If you change this in the configuration file, use the new port accordingly.
 This port is also essential and must be available on all network interfaces.

+### UDP 21820

+This is the default port for clients relaying through Gerbil to newt.
+This port is only required for [clients](../03-Pangolin/07-clients.md).

 ### Correctly exposed Pangolin's ports

 By default the config defaults to using the bellow settings that these ports are exposed on all interfaces: